DETAILED ACTION

 With respect to Claim 6: Varma discloses “The negotiation device according to claim 1, wherein the one or more processors are configured to execute the instructions to: calculate a second value, which is a value of an optimal execution plan in a case an offer from the other agent is not included in the constraint condition;” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
 The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)];

-“and calculate a value based on the utility function which is further configured to calculate a difference between the second value and the first value as a utility” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
+“and calculate the utility value based on the utility function which is further configured to calculate the difference between the second value and the first value as a utility” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
 The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)];

-“and determine whether or not the calculated value is greater than a predetermined threshold value” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
+“and determine whether or not the calculated utility is greater than a predetermined threshold value” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
-The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)].
+The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)];

-With respect to Claim 7: Varma discloses “The negotiation device according to claim 1, wherein the one or more processors are configured to execute the instructions to: calculate, with an offer from an other agent including time and position information as a constraint condition, a first value, which is one of optimal route plan values” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
+With respect to Claim 7: Varma discloses “The negotiation device according to claim 1, wherein the one or more processors are configured to execute the instructions to: calculate, with an offer from an other agent including time and position information as the constraint condition, a first value, which is one of optimal route plan values” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
 The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)];

 “based on the policy function and the state transition function of the own agent” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
 The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)];

-“and determine whether or not a value calculated by the utility function defining, as a utility, a difference between the first value and a second value, which is another one of optimal route plan values in a case where the constraint condition is not considered, is greater than a predetermined threshold value” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
+“and determine whether or not a utility calculated by the utility function defining, as a utility, the difference between the first value and a second value, which is another one of optimal route plan values in a case where the constraint condition is not considered, is greater than a predetermined threshold value” [Varma, ¶ 0018-0022, 0026-0029, 0035-0039, 0076, 0083-0085, 0095, 0097-0098, 0102, and 0111 (a user 102 requests a route from Start 124 to Finish 126 across multiple crossroads, intersections, roads, traffic lights, bridges etc. 128 and bids for right to transit that route with the fastest time.
 The request is processed by the Central Computing Unit 108 that needs to take into consideration other similar or conflicting requests from other vehicles as well as road conditions, known and actual traffic, weather and any other factor influencing said route.
-The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)].
+The Central Computing Unit allocates a route to user 102 according to the result of the bidding process and acts on Traffic Control Tools 116 represented in FIG. 2 as traffic lights) to allow user 102 to drive his/her route according to the terms of the bidding results), (Car users chose bidding preferences through an ad-hoc App, management tools, through settings and contract preferences), and (dynamically update journey options while the user is en route subject to the user's pre-programmed preferences)];

 With respect to Claim 8: all limitations have been examined with respect to the device in Claims 1-2, 4, and 6-7.
 The device taught/disclosed in Claim 8 can clearly perform as the device of Claims 1-2, 4, and 6-7.
 Therefore Claim 8 is rejected under the same rationale.